Skip to main content

 FRONTING

-1. Individual students and/or employees of the university may not reserve space for commercial purposes.
+1. Individual students and/or employees of the University may not reserve space for commercial purposes.

 4. Student Organizations, University Departments and Non-University clients may not reserve space for individuals or organizations that are not directly involved with the event or the requesting organization.